Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

     pieces of art, or even ideas or causes.
 The attempts made to rescue the drivers and to contain the accident may speak for the ability of people to help each other during crisis.

-The pretence of success: Something that appears to work doesn't, or someone who appears
+**The pretence of success** Something that appears to work doesn't, or someone who appears
     to be rich, influential or powerful isn't.
 It could mean ruin, an electoral defeat, but also the mark of a con artist, or simply of a vanitous person, or of a blind bureaucracy.
 It could also mean prestidigitation or illusions.

-Too much of a good thing: Something that is good or useful in small amounts may become
+**Too much of a good thing** Something that is good or useful in small amounts may become
     dangerous in larger amounts, or addictive, or toxic, or destructive.
 It could be drugs or power or technology or faith.
 Has a character overused something?
     Has an empire overextended itself?
 Has a group become over-reliant on something